COVID-19: We're still operating as normal. Please CLICK HERE for more info on our current working arrangements

 - Change the use of the building

-You will not need planning permission if you are making minor changes to the building, as these are allowed under permitted development rights.
+You may not need planning permission if you are making minor changes to the building, as these may be allowed under permitted development rights.
 This normally applies to:

 - Industrial premises and warehouses

 - Repairs, maintenance and minor improvements, such as repainting windows

 Since September 2020, following the Covid-19 pandemic, permitted development rights have been expanded significantly.
 We can advise you with up-to-date expertise on whether your development plans would qualify, and what restrictions you need to know about.